HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 ### Global Privacy Control

 Global Privacy Control (GPC) is a browser signal that communicates a user's preference to opt out of having their data sold or shared.
 Unlike Do Not Track, GPC has legal backing under CCPA/CPRA; websites must treat it as a valid opt-out request.
-Firefox, Brave, and Safari already support GPC, and Chrome is set to <a hreflang="en" href="https://chromestatus.com/feature/5137324344213504">implement it in 2026</a> following California legislation requiring browsers to offer this setting by 2027\.
+Firefox, Brave, and Safari already support GPC, and Chrome is set to <a hreflang="en" href="https://chromestatus.com/feature/5137324344213504">implement it in 2026</a> following California legislation requiring browsers to offer this setting by 2027.
 However, like DNT, GPC relies on websites to honor the signal voluntarily at a technical level; the browser sends the header (Sec-GPC: 1), but cannot enforce compliance.
 The difference is that ignoring GPC carries legal risk, which may prove more effective than DNT's purely voluntary approach.

 ## Conclusion

-Online tracking has become the norm on today’s Internet.
+Online tracking has become the norm on today's Internet.
 Indeed, we see that 75% (desktop) or 74% (mobile) of the websites we visited contained at least one tracker.

 Google continues to dominate the tracking space, followed by Facebook.
 On the outset, online tracking is lucrative to large companies that can leverage it to serve more targeted ads.
 However, the consolidation of tracking information amongst a few centralized players is cause for concern to more privacy-conscious users.

 Efforts to avoid tracking are constantly being deployed and evaded.
-For example, we observed [medium.com](http://medium.com) in bounce sequences, though likely for functional purposes rather than covert tracking.
+For example, we observed `medium.com` in bounce sequences, though likely for functional purposes rather than covert tracking.
 However, we also discuss safer browser policies, such as sharing user-agent client hints instead of the actual user agent string.

 Laws and regulations governing online tracking are evolving, along with the mechanisms deployed to comply with them.
 We see incomplete implementations and poor adoption of the latest version of TCF (v2).
 However, it comes with a rise in the adoption of the Global Privacy Platform, which is a new addition by the IAB.
 Moreover, we see a shift in the Consent Management Platform landscape.